pfheatwole/thesis/source/foil_geometry.rst

    airfoil) down to 7.
 Equally as important, it provides a clever parametric reference point that decouples the design curves.

 ..
-Chooses a definition of the section index; defines independent reference points for x, y, and z; sets `r_y = r_z`; defines the section DCM using `dz/dy` and `\theta` (so you design `theta(s)` and `yz(s)` instead of specifying the section DCM directly).
+Chooses a definition of the section index; defines the reference points in terms of positions on the section chords; defines the section DCM using `dz/dy` and `\theta` (so you design `theta(s)` and `yz(s)` instead of specifying the section DCM directly).

-[[FIXME: should I explicitly acknowledge that this "simplified" model was tailored for specifying parafoils?
-The "perpendicular to yz" does make it incompatible with stuff like fighter jet delta wings, etc. Earlier in the chapter I claimed that nothing in this chapter is specific to parafoil canopies, but this chapter violates that claim.]]
+[[The final step to making a foil geometry model that is both flexible and convenient is to simplify the equation by making reasonable assumptions about the foil structure.]]

 [[Remember, the goal of designing this model was to enable simple parametric design curves to complete the model from basic technical specs.
 The airfoil